-Close to Cairns are three of the best protected natural park islands; Fitzroy Island, Green Island, and the Frankland Islands.
+Close to Cairns are three of the best protected natural park Great Barrier Reef Islands; Fitzroy Island, Green Island, and the Frankland Islands.

 With the exception of a small resort, almost all of the 800 plus acres of the island is protected National Park rainforest.

 Fitzroy Island is a popular destination on the Great Barrier Reef.

 The island offers beautiful beaches, snorkeling and canoeing the crystal clear waters and fringing coral reefs, as well as nature walks of varying difficulties through the 800 acre tropical rainforest national park.